Connotating/SEC_Filing_FormsScanner/README.md

 This application monitors SEC Filings and can alert users with valuable real-time information.
-This information ranges from when companies are delisted, when large amounts of shares are bought or granted by Officers of the company, and other events.
+This information ranges from when companies are delisted, when large amounts of shares are bought or granted by Officers of the company, 10-Q filings and other events.

 DISCLAIMER: This is strictly for informational purposes, seriously; do not use this application alone as due diligence for investing money.